jingyuyao/tactical-adventure/readme.md

 - For your sanity don't use the Android emulator and run it on a real phone instead
 - Make sure USB mode is set to file transfer when running on your android phone
 - Make sure Java language level is 7 in project settings since 8 isn't fully supported by Android

+# Game scripting & map editing
+Levels are composed of three data files: script, terrains, dialogue and world.
+Script contains the win/lose conditions and various ship spawn/removal events.
+Terrains contains the grid map of the level.
+Dialogue contains a turn by turn dialogue trigger.
+World contains all the initial ships in the level and player's spawning points.
+Script and world data are saved in Hocon format, terrains are saved as a tilemap using the Tiled map editor, dialogues are saved in native Java properties format.

 # Project structure & guidelines
 The game follows MVC and uses Guice to share objects between components.
 We follow Google's Java